SaraMekshaj1/TestAutomationWithSelenium/README.md

 1. Navigate to: https://automationexercise.com/products
 2. Hover over a few products.
 3. Add two products to the Cart by clicking Add to cart.
-4. After adding each product:
+4. After adding each product:<br>
-   <>Verify that a popup "Added!" message appears.
+   - Verify that a popup "Added!" message appears.<br>
-   <>Click Continue Shopping.
+   - Click Continue Shopping.<br>
 5. Click on Cart button at the top.
 6. Verify that both added products are visible inside the cart.
 7. Verify that the number of items in Cart (icon at top) is 2.